huggingbench/huggingbench/README.md

 To be able to easily add more inference servers and compare across, HuggingBench uses Plugin architecture.
 Each inference server becomes a plugin and needs to implement classes defined in [plugin.py](./src/bench/plugin.py).
 Check out [triton plugin](./src/plugins/triton/) for an example of plugin implementation.

+Note that currently plugin requirements are added into project requirements.
+Project and plugin requirements will be separated in the future.

 # 📖 More Examples